Woman Owned and Operated

 "Qualified, Tested, and Working for You"

 Ms Campbell is an Accredited Disability Representative of the National Association of Disability Representatives (ADR).
 She is a Licensed Professional Counselor (LPC) in North Carolina.
 She’s a Board-Certified Art Therapist of the American Art Therapy Association (ATR-BC).
 She worked as a mental health therapist for ten years, and also worked in the Vocational Rehabilitation field.
-Ms. Campbell edits the Winston Salem Mayor’s Council for Persons with Disabilities newsletter.
-She serves on the Forsyth County Community Resource Connections Partnership Council FC-CRC.
+She serves on the Forsyth County Community Resource Connections Council FC-CRC.
+Campbell Disability Center is a Community Partner of The Adaptables, Center for Independent Living.

 “Words cannot express how grateful I am to have had Ms Campbell working on my case.
 Applying for Social Security disability was an extremely overwhelming process, but Ms. Campbell was there for me every step of the way.
 She answered all my questions with patience and returned my calls promptly.
 Thank you from the bottom of my heart!”